lixuanxian/useragent_parser/README.md

 ## Updating

   `uap-core` definitions are, by default, compiled and included in the package.
-To regenerate these definitions you can run the `npm run update` script.
+Updating `uap-core` is done every day via a GitHub Action.

 # Example in VCL